Simple and safe cryptocurrency arbitrage.

 You're probably wondering how this works.
 Most traders on these platforms trade manually, but we found it repetitive enough that it was viable for automation.

-We love to have a visual overview of our profit, so we ingest balances from our bank accounts and platform wallets into OpenSearch.
+We love to have a visual overview of our profit, so we ingest balances from our bank accounts and platform wallets into Elasticsearch.
 This lets us track our profit (or loss) over time, and is a rather fresh approach to accounting, since often all we want to know is whether or not what we're doing is profitable.

 We also ingest data acquired from scrapes of other user's ads to help us pick reasonable values for minimum and maximum margins, and to give us an extremely detailed insight into the liquidity and competition of the markets we trade on.